Go Back

 • Place the softened ice cream into a stand mixer fitted with the dough hook attachment.
 Turn the mixer to low and add the coconut extract and 1 cup macadamia nuts.
 Mix until incorporated.

 • Scoop ice cream into prepared pie shell, smoothing it into a rough dome, or bombe, as high as you’d like.
+Then place in the freezer to set until frozen again.

 • Freeze until ready to serve.